strontic/strontic.github.io/xcyclopedia/library/container.dll-617672AAB8B6F2AFEFC5340AB8439C8E.md

 ## Possible Misuse

 *The following table contains possible examples of `container.dll` being misused.
-While `container.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `container.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --